IDerr/IDerr.github.io/content/post/2021-08-27-kube-ovh-certmanager.md

 ## Installation
 ### Cert-manager installation

-Quick reminder, installing cert-manager is pretty straight forward with Helm Don't forget to replace the version with the latest one : https://github.com/jetstack/cert-manager/releases
+Quick reminder, installing cert-manager is pretty straightforward with Helm.
+Don't forget to replace the version with the latest one : https://github.com/jetstack/cert-manager/releases
 ```bash
 kubectl create namespace cert-manager